Elizabeth Bryan Allen

 Elizabeth Bryan Allen (December 26, 1904 – June 28, 1992) was an American actress.

+Her married name was Elizabeth Montgomery.

+Early life

 Allen was born in Louisville, Kentucky.

 Career

 In 1925, she appeared in Fred Wall and Ralph Murphy's The Handyman.
 Variety wrote, "Elizabeth Allen in a role that meant but little was decidedly in character as the small town kid".
 Don Carle Gillette in The Billboard wrote, "Elizabeth Allen gives a natural and neat performance".

 In 1926, she appeared in the comedy Applesauce at the Morosco Theatre in Los Angeles.
 Katherine Lipke of The Los Angeles Times wrote, "Little Elizabeth Allen, the new ingenue, is from Louisville, Ky., and this fact is revealed in every word she speaks.
 She has been on the stage but a few years but has been fortunate in appearing in excellent parts in The Handy Man and The Holy Terror."
 Allen performed in Dancing Mothers, A Family Upstairs and Ladies of the Evening with the Morosco Theatre, where she was a principal actress, in 1926.
 In 1927, she appeared in Easy Come, Easy Go.
 Lipke wrote, "Elizabeth Allen is very funny as a liver patient whose disposition may come from her complaint or may be a natural one.
 It is hard to recognize pretty Elizabeth in the funny make-up".